ywangleo/multi-ancestry-PRS/README.md

 <br>

-**BETA directions are aligned to ALT alleles with ALT_FREQ added correspondingly given ATL and A1 is not always consistent in plink2 output.**
+**BETA directions and A1_FREQ are aligned to a given allele lists (SNP A1 A2) from .bim in the whole Biobank in order to harmonize across bins.**

 <br>